 The Duke in DC program offers a unique and exciting opportunity to live, study, and work in the nation’s capital.

-This is an opportunity to experience up close how public policy shapes society.
-Whether your future is as a lawyer, a social entrepreneur, a teacher, a high-tech innovator, an artist, or simply an engaged citizen, public policy matters to you.
+Experience up close how public policy shapes society.
+Whether your future is as a lawyer, a social entrepreneur, a teacher, a high-tech innovator or an engaged citizen, public policy matters to you.
 This program helps you understand how.

 The program is offered in the spring semester and it has a pre-professional tilt, connecting classroom study to experiential learning oriented around policy innovation and public leadership.
 Participants meet in weekly seminars with Duke faculty members.
 Assignments are tailored to the student's policy interests.

-Courses feature high-profile practitioners from the media, government, and advocacy communities – often Duke alums – who are eager to share how Washington really works and to guide students' intellectual and professional development.
-Participants also gain a significant work credential through a 28-hour/week internship.
+Courses feature high-profile practitioners – often Duke alums – who are eager to share how Washington really works and to guide students' intellectual and professional development.
+A 28-hour/week internship is included.

 About the Faculty